The Social Context of Emerson's Address

 What Ezra Ripley Wanted to Say on Nov.
 11, 1838, about These New Ideas

-“Some may think that I ought here to notice the singular opinions recently published among us, which are now undergoing the ordeal of private & public scrutiny, of friendly & unfriendly criticism: — but I do not myself understand them, & feel unqualified to speak of them in public.
+Transcription: “Some may think that I ought here to notice the singular opinions recently published among us, which are now undergoing the ordeal of private & public scrutiny, of friendly & unfriendly criticism: — but I do not myself understand them, & feel unqualified to speak of them in public.
 The truth will eventually prevail.
 Obey that which is plain.”

-Sermon mss.: bMS 64/3 (1) [Thanks to Robert Gross, Forrest Murden Jr. Professor of History and American Studies at the College of William and Mary, for pointing this out.
+This passage is crossed out in Ripley's sermon notes and suggests he had second thoughts about speaking so frankly.
+Thanks to Robert Gross, Forrest Murden Jr. Professor of History and American Studies at the College of William and Mary, for pointing this out.